 - Tap Restore

-2. Your credit card on the OpenPhone account expired
+2. Your credit card on your OpenPhone account expired

-Whether you're subscribed through Apple, Google Play, or you're signed up through the OpenPhone website, when your credit card on the OpenPhone account expires, your subscription will expire at the end of your billing period.
+Whether you're subscribed through Apple, Google Play, or you're signed up directly through us, when your credit card on the OpenPhone account expires, your subscription will expire at the end of your billing period.